liran-funaro/objsize/README.md

 ...   torch.rand(200),
 ...   get_size_func=get_size_of_torch
 ... )
-848
+976
 ```

-However, this neglects the object's internal structure.
+The above approach may neglect the object's internal structure.
 The user can help `objsize` to find the object's hidden storage by supplying it with its own referent and filter
 functions: